YellowGB/cli-git-push/README.md

 -d = leave the main branch by default, no need to confirm

 -m "xxx" = message for the commit (if this flag is not called, the commit message will be a simple datetime)

+Alias : gitp

+Exemple : gitp -d -m "this is a commit to the main branch"